rishavbhowmik/xdb/logchain/README.md

 - Reading document: `read_log` with log's head segment index.
 - Deleting document: `delete_log` with log's head segment index.
 - Updating document: `create_log` with updated serialized document as data and delete_log with old log's head segment index.

-### Main Log (Main indexlog)

-Head segment index of all the logs are mapped in the **main** logchain.
-(Head segment of main logchain is the first block of the storage)

-Storing logs with blockindex may not be useful.

-Stores head segments of all the logs in the storage.

-Index Engine (`index` module) is implemented.

-The head segment of main indexlog is the first block of the storage.